 Teacher, STEM Explorers

 Jennifer and her husband, Adam, grew up in Fairfax County and reside in Centreville.
-They are blessed with 5 children.
-Active at CPI since 2000, Jennifer has served on the Board of Directors as Maintenance, Parent Education, and the Health and Safety Director.
-Prior to joining the CPI staff in 2012, she was a private daycare provider, worked in hospital administration and continues to work part time as the Accounts Auditor for a local landscaping company.
-In addition to being a regular volunteer for Fairfax County public schools and long-time member of the Virginia PTA, she has also served as a cheerleading coach, a Girl Scout troop cookie manager and as the Award Coordinator for the SYA wrestling.
-Jennifer was honored as the 2012 and 2014 SYA Wrestling Volunteer of the Year.
-In her spare time, Jennifer enjoys reading, gardening, baking, and of course exploring all the sciences.
+They have been graced with 5 children and one grandchild.
+Active with CPI for 19 years, Jennifer served on the Board of Directors as Maintenance Director, Parent Education Director, and the Health and Safety Director.
+Prior to becoming a CPI teacher, she worked in hospital administration, as a private daycare provider, and still continues to work part time as a Tournament Manager for Northern Virginia Wrestling Federation.
+She continues to volunteer for FCPS and is a long-time member of the Virginia PTA.
+She also served as an FPYC cheerleading coach, with Girl Scouts, and as the Award Coordinator for SYA Wrestling.
+Jennifer was honored as the SYA Wrestling Volunteer of the Year in 2012 and 2014.
+In her spare time, she enjoys, home-remodeling, baking, and of course, exploring all the sciences.

 Teacher, Threes & STEAM Discoverers